NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - No
    * - readme
      - Provides the parameters required to generate the bundle readme file by using the readme file template or the path to an input readme file.
-For NPB to generate the readme file two elements need to be provided:
-       ``overview`` that provides an overview of the archive and ``cognisant_persons`` that indicates the institution responsible for the archive generation.
-If present these elements should have the same value for all archive releases.
      - No
    * - release_date
      - Bundle increment release date.
 The date is provided with a UTC calendar